 While widespread vaccinations have allowed for some return to normal, there’s no denying that college life will be different from here on out.
 Luckily, students can learn some lessons from the last few years about how to make the most of their college experience.

-From the student defense attorneys at DC Student Defense, here are 5 lessons that college students can learn from the last 18 months of COVID-19 outbreaks.
+From the student defense attorneys at DC Student Defense, here are 5 lessons that college students can learn from the COVID-19 outbreaks.

 Vaccines are highly encouraged